jacobosullivan/LVMCM_src/README.md

 # Simulation output

-Once `invMax` is reached, and in the case `-O F` is _not_ passed to the executable, a folder called SimulationData will be generated as a subdirectory by default in the folder `~/LVMCM_src/SimulationData`, however if the argument `-f /<path>/<to>/<output>` is passed, alternative storage locations can be requested.
+Once `invMax` is reached, and in the case `-O F` is not passed to the executable, a folder called SimulationData will be generated as a subdirectory by default in the folder `~/LVMCM_src/`, however if the argument `-f /<path>/<to>/<output>` is passed, alternative storage locations can be requested.
 The various model matrices will be stored in this folder with a file path which records the number of nodes, the experiment name, the date, the requested invasions, a key parameter and the replicate number.
 For example, the assembly above will output the following matrices in the folder `/<path>/<to>/<output_directory>/SimulationData/N=32/testAssembly/<date>/`